abapinho/abapinhoWebsite/content/posts/onde-quem-oque-como/index.en.md

 ## How?

+Put on your gloves.
 We know where it's going to be done, we know who's going to do it and we know what's going to be done.
 All that remains is to decide how it will be done.
 In my experience, the answer to the first 3 questions often makes it much easier to answer this question.
 Above all, don't forget that whatever you do, this method should only do one thing.
 If it does several, then you should delegate those several things to several other methods.
 And, of course, you should apply this 4-question quiz to each of these methods.
 Only then will you be able to conclude what they should be called and whether they can exist in the same class or whether they should belong to another class, or even another package.

 In this case, the how is the easiest.
 We'll probably do a `SELECT` to the `VBAK` table or something like that.